MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 # Moving Custom Fields From Base Application to Extensions

-This article describes how to move a custom field, which was originally added directly to a base application table object, to an extension and migrate the data from the base application table to the table extension.
+This article describes how to move a custom field, which was originally added directly to a base application table object, to an extension and migrate the data from the base application table to the table that is added by a table extension object.

 To help explain the process, a simple example is used throughout this article.
 In this example, an integer data type field, named **Shoesize**, was added the original **Customer** table object and **Customer Card** page object of the base application.

+## Migrating data

+The data migration can be handled by writing either installation code or upgrade code, depending on whether you include the table extension object and other related objects in a new extension or in an existing extension, which has been previously published and installed.
+The example used in this article uses a new extension, so the data migrating code is written in the installation code of the new extension.
+For general information about install code and upgrade code, see [Writing Extension Install Code](devenv-extension-install-code.md) and [Upgrading Extensions](devenv-upgrading-extensions.md).

 ## Create a table extension object that adds a field to the base application table object